nmukerje/sagemaker-spark-worshop/README.md

 --region us-west-2
 ```

-The cluster needs a bootstrap script to have mleap dependencies installed:
+The cluster needs a bootstrap script to have mleap and other dependencies installed:
 ```
 sudo pip install boto3;
 sudo pip install jip;